-The aim of the project was to introduce the General University Hospital in Prague (VFN Prague) in a completely new and original way: through personal stories and experiences of patients, doctors and nurses – everyone whose life got in touch with VFN Prague for certain time.
-Nearly 2 million patients and their loved ones go through the hospital annually, and around 60,000 of them spend at least a few days there.
-They all need encouragement and they all may meet with the Hospital of Stories in some form.
+The aim of this project is to present the Všeobecná fakultní nemocnice v Praze (VFN Prague) in a completely new and original way—through the personal stories and experiences of patients, doctors, and nurses.
+These are the individuals whose lives have intersected with VFN Prague at some point.
+With nearly 2 million patients and their loved ones passing through the hospital each year, and around 60,000 of them spending at least a few days there, everyone can encounter the Hospital of Stories in some form.

-Individual stories were published on the hospital Facebook profile and in the internal hospital magazine Krizovatka.
-Although media coverage was not our primary goal, we have established cooperation with the media – the project has repeatedly appeared, among others, in Chvilka pro tebe (weekly magazine), Moje zdraví (monthly magazine) and Blesk.cz (web tabloid).
-Moje zdraví has even established a year-round collaboration with us.
-In printed form, the stories remain as a permanent exhibition in the hallways of the Faculty Clinic at Karlovo namesti and at the individual clinics of VFN Prague.
-The website Nemocnicepribehu.cz is still expanding with more stories.
-We shot a video with our heroes and their attending physicians talking about their illness and, above all, hope and their chances of recovery.
-In preparation there is a performance of some patients at educational events for the public.
-Another plan is to create an internal printed magazine with stories, which will be distributed to all inpatient departments and selected waiting rooms at the VFN ambulances.
-The hope needs to be spread all the time.
+Individual stories were shared on the hospital's Facebook profile and featured in the internal hospital magazine, Křižovatka.
+While media coverage was not our primary objective, we established collaborations with several media outlets.
+The project has been featured in publications such as Chvilka pro tebe (a weekly magazine), Moje zdraví (a monthly magazine), and Blesk.cz (a web tabloid).
+Moje zdraví has even established a year-round partnership with us.
+In physical form, the stories are permanently exhibited in the corridors of the Fakultní Nemocnice at Karlovo náměstí and in various clinics within VFN Prague.
+The Nemocnicepribehu.cz website continues to expand with more stories.
+We have also produced videos featuring our heroes and their attending physicians, discussing their illnesses, but most importantly, sharing hope and their prospects for recovery.
+Additionally, we are planning performances by some of the patients at educational events for the public.
+Furthermore, we intend to create an internal printed magazine featuring these stories, which will be distributed to all inpatient departments and selected waiting rooms at VFN ambulances.
+Spreading hope is an ongoing mission for us.

 DATE OF IMPLEMENTATION